ShubhamShankar26/Approximate_Bayesian_Computation/README.md

 # Model for communicable disease outbreak dynamics

-This repository contains the simulator code for the disease outbreak model by Lintusaari et al. 2018 [1].
+This repository contains the simulator code for the disease outbreak model by Lintusaari et al. 2018.
-The attached jupyter notebook contains the ABC inference using ELFI [2].
+The attached jupyter notebook contains the ABC inference using ELFI.
-The observed data is the tuberculosis epidemic data from San Francisco Bay area [3].
+The observed data is the tuberculosis epidemic data from San Francisco Bay area.

 The attached code is tested with Python 3.5 and ELFI v.
 0.7.1.